 Before starting EPM in 1990, Randy served as a pastor for fourteen years.
 He has an MA degree in Biblical Studies from Multnomah University and an Honorary Doctorate from Western Seminary in Portland, Oregon and has taught on the adjunct faculties of both.

-A New York Times bestselling author, Randy has written more than forty books, including the bestsellers Heaven, The Treasure Principle, and the Gold Medallion winner Safely Home.
-His books in print exceed seven million and have been translated into over thirty languages.
+A New York Times bestselling author, Randy has written more than fifty books, including the bestsellers Heaven, The Treasure Principle, and the Gold Medallion winner Safely Home.
+His books in print exceed ten million and have been translated into over seventy languages.

 Steve Berger, Founding Pastor Grace Chapel, Franklin, TN

 For nearly 30 years, Steve Berger’s ministry has been marked by purpose and passion.
 He is the founding Pastor of Grace Chapel, in Leipers Fork, TN, and is known for his straight-talk in the pulpit.
 With his wife, Sarah, they self-published “Have Heart: Bridging the Gulf between Heaven and Earth”.
 This project, the most personal to date, deals with the events surrounding their 19 year old son’s entrance into Heaven.
 An additional Bethany House book project, “Between Heaven and Earth” was released in March 2014.
 Whether preaching or writing, in great joy or pain, Steve longs to be a proclaimer of the grace and hope that Jesus came to offer.
 Since June of 1987, he has been married to Sarah, the love of his life, and together, they have four beautiful children.